 For Donna and her children, it’s the least they can do, and they encourage anyone so inclined to get involved.

 “I’m allowed to do what I do and my family can do what we do because [these service men and women] afford us this opportunity through their and their families’ sacrifice.
 I wish we could more,” she says.
 “Everybody thinks it’s a good idea but they have to take the time to do it.
 We’re proof, though, that it can start with a single person; it can start with a kid.
-And there’s an amazing snowball effect that can happen when you do something nice for somebody else so find what resonates with you and just do it.
+And there’s an amazing snowball effect that can happen when you do something nice for somebody else.
 The smallest gesture can make such a difference in someone’s life.”